 Luckily for travelers, this magical city also remains budget-friendly, despite its growing popularity as a tourist enclave.
-Here we’ll share our tips for navigating this charming destination, without breaking the bank.
+Poland is one of the top European countries to visit and here I’ll share our tips for navigating Krakow without breaking the bank.

 Art and history buffs will savor every minute of their time in this enchanting city, as a great number of museums offer free admission for one day each week.
 Some of our must-sees include:

 - The Museum of Contemporary Art in Kraków (MOCAK).
 Free admission on Tuesdays

 - Rynek Underground Museum.
 Free admission on Tuesdays (save for the first Tuesday of every month)

 Those hoping to learn more about postwar Europe or pay their respects to the victims of the Holocaust may wish to devote an afternoon (at least three-and-a-half hours are recommended) to visiting Auschwitz-Birkenau, the largest of the German Nazi concentration camps.

 Admission to the grounds is free of charge, though you’ll need to reserve an entry card in advance.

 Once you’ve checked a few museums off your list, rejuvenate with a relaxing bike ride along the cycling trail that borders the Vistula (Wisla) River.